top of page

 “That’s right.
 If our clients need a receptionist they want someone with that experience.”

-I've been in administration all my life, I was a receptionist for three years, and the last 21 years have been in service to internal clients, responding to their calls and emails, solving their problems and fulfilling their needs.
-And none of this is applicable experience for answering someone else's phones?
-I’ll let you conclude how I felt about that.
+I’ve been in administration all my life, I was a receptionist for three years, and I have more than 20 years serving internal clients, responding to their calls and emails, solving their problems and fulfilling their needs.
+And none of this is applicable experience for answering someone else’s phones?
+That’s narrow thinking taken to an extreme — and it reveals how badly some hiring processes confuse experience with capability.

-What these two fun little stories illustrate is a fixation on the wrong things in hiring.
-To plagiarize a paragraph from my article on encouraging engagement in the workplace:
+What these two stories illustrate is a fixation on the wrong things in hiring — a fixation on task match rather than adaptive capacity.
+Borrowing from an earlier essay on employee engagement1:

-Choosing someone who can execute the tasks of the job is of course important.
-But if the focus on the tasks and specifically related skills is so narrow that it excludes all else – that’s a problem.
+Choosing someone who can execute the tasks of the job is, of course, important.
+But when the focus on task-specific skills becomes so narrow that it excludes everything else, it becomes a problem.

 Two months into being a receptionist the employer was implementing SAP with the attendant, unavoidable problems.
-(It is possibly the most complex and therefore the most difficult commercial software in the world to implement.)
-Accounts payable was severely impacted and I was tasked with finessing our unpaid vendors and figuring out the procurement and accounts payable modules of SAP to get the money flowing again.
+(SAP is possibly the most complex commercial software in the world, and therefore the most difficult to implement.2) Accounts payable was severely impacted and I was tasked with finessing our unpaid vendors and learning the procurement and accounts payable modules of SAP to get the money flowing again.

-Six weeks into being a data entry clerk I wrote a program that automated the task, eliminating the bulk of my assignment and an equal amount of work being performed by the permanent staff.
+Years later, six weeks into being a data entry clerk, I wrote a program that automated the task, eliminating the bulk of my assignment and an equal amount of work being performed by the permanent staff.
 18 months later the function was centralized across the enterprise, I adapted the code and it saved 2,300 labor hours valued at $180,000 per year.

-In my last two positions what the employer needed most was not what they hired me for.
-In fact in my entire career I have never been exactly, or sometimes even remotely, what the employer hired me to be, because their biggest concern after I arrived was not a good phone voice or getting another thousand lines of data entered.
-All my employers had bigger issues than the one I was intended to address that weren’t getting solved by anyone else.
+In these three positions what the employer needed most was not what they hired me for.
+In fact in my whole career I have never been exactly, or sometimes even remotely, what the employer hired me to be, because their biggest concern after I arrived was not a good phone voice, getting another thousand lines of data entered or supporting a speculative product that wouldn’t be sold for three more years.
+All my employers had bigger issues than the one I was intended to address – and I became the solution to a problem larger than the one they’d hired me for.

-Yes – the ability to think broadly, observe, adapt and step up to any problem, related or not to the job for which one was hired, is a critical ability.
+The ability to think broadly, observe, adapt and step up to any problem, related or not to the job for which one was hired, is a critical ability.
 Not for the employee – for the employer.
-If you’re not hiring people who “think broadly” for all your positions, you’ll be blown away by your competition that is hiring these active problem solvers and solution creators.
+If you’re not hiring people who think broadly for all your positions, you’ll be overcome by your competition that is hiring these active problem solvers and solution creators.

 Why won’t the old paradigm of “just do the job you were hired for” work any more?
 Two reasons.

-First, managers and staff have traditionally also assumed the fixed roles of leaders and followers.
-Staff didn’t make decisions that materially changed things or thought about much but getting the work done.
-They followed.
-Vision, strategy, change, innovation – capacities and activities propelling the enterprise forward were reserved, sometimes exclusively, to management.
+First, managers and staff have traditionally assumed the fixed roles of leaders and followers.
+Staff didn’t make decisions that materially changed things or thought about much but getting the work done as defined by management.
+Staff followed.
+Vision, strategy, change, innovation – capacities and activities propelling the enterprise forward – were reserved, sometimes exclusively, to management.

 With a typical 10-to-1 ratio of staff to managers, having only 10% of your employees actively driving change in the programs and projects that advance strategy is clearly less desirable than having the majority of your staff contributing energy to that forward motion.
 This would have been true 100 years ago, let alone today.

-Hiring managers in the “specific thing” camp may be better at choosing robots than the change agents they need.
-But that might be unfair to robots!
-Robots are at least adaptable.
-When task “A” is no longer useful a robot can be reprogrammed to perform task “B”.
-Try getting a human to give up one job and do another…when they were specifically hired for their narrow, doesn’t-think-broadly focus.
+Hiring managers in the specific thing camp may be better at choosing robots than the change agents they need.
+But that might be unfair to robots, which are at least adaptable.
+When task “A” is no longer useful, a robot can be reprogrammed to perform task “B”.
+Try getting a human to give up one job and do another – when they were specifically hired for a narrow, doesn’t-think-broadly focus.

 Hire differently.
 The future depends on it.